Tunnelsats/tunnelsats/FAQ.md

 ### What services are used?

-As payment backend we use <a href="https://legend.lnbits.com/" target="_blank" rel="noreferrer">LNBits</a> for lightning payments, to send WireGuard config files via email we use our own mailserver and to provide this frontend React and WebSockets are being imported.
+As payment backend we use <a href="https://legend.lnbits.com/" target="_blank" rel="noreferrer">LNbits</a> for lightning payments, for sending WireGuard config files via email we use our own mailserver and this frontend uses React and WebSockets.
-As for the VPN endpoints, we make use of our own rented virtual servers from Digital Ocean (EU, Asia and NorthAmerica), Contabo (EU) and Vultr (LatAM) with <a href="https://github.com/Mawthuq-Software/wireguard-manager-and-api" target="_blank" rel="noreferrer">WireGuard Manager and API</a> managing the WireGuard setup and accounts safely.
+As for the VPN endpoints, we make use of our own rented virtual servers from Digital Ocean (EU, Asia and NorthAmerica), Hetzner (EU) and Vultr (LatAM) with <a href="https://github.com/Mawthuq-Software/wireguard-manager-and-api" target="_blank" rel="noreferrer">WireGuard Manager and API</a> managing the WireGuard setup and accounts safely.

 <br />